Mastering the RFI: Essential templates, examples, and expert tips for 2025

 NASA Space Shuttle Orbiter display RFI

-In this RFI, NASA seeks to “make decisions regarding development of strategies for placement of Space Shuttle Orbiters and Space Shuttle Main Engines (SSMEs) for public display.”
-As you might expect, they have pretty stringent requirements.
-Use this document to get a feel for how to write a professional RFI with strict criteria.
+This NASA RFI example seeks to “make decisions regarding development of strategies for placement of Space Shuttle Orbiters and Space Shuttle Main Engines (SSMEs) for public display.”
+Understandably, NASA has stringent requirements, and this document can be used to get a feel for how to write a professional RFI with strict criteria.

 Michigan Virtual University LMS RFI